jacobsuh/communityscreens/README.md

 ```
 one entry is included for each file in `images/`.

 `publish.py` uses the `tweepy` Python package to publish individual frames to our [Twitter page](https://twitter.com/Community_Caps).
-It uses the contents fo `frames.yaml` to select an image at random from `images/`.
+It uses the contents of `frames.yaml` to select an image at random from `images/`.
 It then builds a tweet using the image selected and its associated metadata from `frames.yaml` and pushes it to Twitter.